vlab-kaist/VLMS/content/Editing Guide.md

 5. Install obsidian community plugin 'Github Publisher'.
 6. Set up your access token and edit the markdown files.
 7. Pushing automatically build and deploy edited version.

+For 'Github Publisher' Settings, set File Path to 'Obsidian Path' so that file structure is reflected to the page.
 ## Setup to preview
 ---
 1. Install [Node.js](https://nodejs.org/en)